modhunter/Probably_NOC_Rotations/README.md

 - Basically following the Icy Veins & Simcraft suggested priority system
 - Controlled single-target tests have shown this profile to perform about 1.5% better than simcraft

-### Todo
+### Issues/Todo
 ====================
-- Implement G52 Landshark usage as part of cooldowns
-- Figure out how to get Healing Potions & Virmen's Bite potions to work 100% when potions are already on cooldowna
-- More DPS fine-tuning
+- Smart check for multi-target AOE missing
+- Logic for target's 'time to die' missing

 ## Windwalker Monk (6.x)